wesleytian/wesleytian.com/posts/ironman 2.md

 The race was canceled.
 I was devastated.
 I had trained for a year and 10 minutes before the race was supposed to begin, I received news that it had been canceled.

 Desperate to not let all of my training go to waste and not have to train for another 7 months, I signed up for Ironman Cozumel which was just a month away in the gulf of near Cancun, Mexico.
 Since I already had too many post-race travel plans made, I had to train while on vacation.
 Notably, in Austin

+2nd toughest moment

 <a name="part3"></a>
 # Part 3: The Race
 ### Plan B: Cozumel, Mexico

-In the days leading up to the race in Mexico, I had much less anxiety than the days leading up to Ironman California.
-The weather forecast seemed slightly better and I had already gone through the rollercoaster of emotions leading up to Ironman California.
+In the days leading up to the race in Mexico, I felt much calmer than  mainly because of the weather and probably because I had already gone through the rollercoaster of emotions leading up to Ironman California.

 <!-- Tmrw I’m just going to try and block my emotions out and just execute.
 Emotions make me anxious nervous scared etc